Neo-Thomism in Brazil: The influence of Maritain

-The conflict between supporters and critics of Maritain had lasting consequences in the intellectual history of Paulistan Thomists.
-The rampant discord among the local clergy motivated Archbishop Carlos Carmelo Vasconcellos Motta to close O Legionário soon after the controversy.
-The ideas of Maritain were quickly propagated through the whole country, and became dominant in important Catholic institutions such as the Instituto Católico de Estudos Superiores, the Coligação Católica Brasileira, the Confederação Nacional de Operários Católicos, the Equipes Sociais, the Associação de Bibliotecas Católicas and the Ação Universitária Católica.

-In spite of the mentioned quarrels, Iberian American Neo-Scholasticism has been described as peaking between the 1940s and 1960s.
-This golden age was marked by a "vertiginous" growth of Catholic education, both by the creation of new institutions and by the development of already established ones.
-By 1956, Brazil had thirty-five Catholic faculties of "philosophy, sciences and literature", that amounted for 65% of all such institutions in the country.
-Most teaching positions in the aforementioned institutions were taken by priests due to the lack of trained professors, which caused Thomism to flourish during those years as the main school of thought.
-However, their suitability for such positions due to their rudimentary intellectual formation has been questioned, and their inability to develop an autonomous intellectual movement independent from the use of European manuals has been pointed out as diminishing the quality of Brazilian Thomism.
+The conflict between supporters and critics of Maritain had lasting consequences in the intellectual history of Paulistan Thomists in Brazil.
+Intense disagreement among the local clergy led Archbishop Carlos Carmelo Vasconcellos Motta to close O Legionário following the controversy.
+But in spite of these quarrels, Iberian-American Neo-Scholasticism has been described as peaking between the 1940s and 1960s.
+This golden age was marked by a "vertiginous" growth of Catholic education, both through the creation of new institutions and by the development of already established ones.
+By 1956 Brazil had 35 Catholic faculties of "philosophy, sciences and literature", amounting to 65% of all such institutions in the country.
+Most teaching positions in these institutions were taken by priests due to the lack of trained professors, which caused Thomism to flourish as the main school of thought during those years.
+However, these priests' rudimentary intellectual formation led to questioning of their suitability for such positions, and their inability to develop an autonomous intellectual movement independent from the use of European manuals has been pointed out as diminishing the quality of Brazilian Thomism.

-Many notable works on Thomistic philosophy were produced in this period, nevertheless, such as the first Brazilian translations of De ente et essentia by José Cretela Jr. and of De regno, ad regem Cypri by Arlindo Veiga dos Santos, and the original works Itinerário para a verdade (1955) by Ubaldo Puppi and Um capítulo da história do tomismo (1962) by Carlos Lopes de Matos.
-The translation of the Summa contra Gentiles had already been started by Ludgero Jaspers in the 1930s, but was not published until the 1990s.
+Even so, many notable works on Thomistic philosophy were produced in this period, including Itinerário para a verdade (1955) by Ubaldo Puppi and Um capítulo da história do tomismo (1962) by Carlos Lopes de Matos, as well as the first Brazilian translations of De ente et essentia by José Cretela Jr. and of De regno, ad regem Cypri by Arlindo Veiga dos Santos.
+The translation of the Summa contra Gentiles had already been started by Ludgero Jaspers in the 1930s but was not published until the 1990s.